CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

 **Screenshot Tool Recommended**: As we are about to screenshot an element (the dropdown) that will close on the blur event, it is recommended to use an external screenshot tool, to trigger the screenshot via a hotkey.
+If possible, adjust your screenshot tool to also capture the mouse cursor.

 1. **Translation Settings:** Ensure, that no scenario is selected.
 2. **Content:** (Hint: Same as for `gcc-running.png`, so you may reuse it.)